php-fig/fig-standards/proposed/http-message.md

      * Sets the Reason-Phrase of the response.
      *
      * If no Reason-Phrase is specified, implementations MAY choose to default
-     * to the RFC 2616 recommended reason phrase for the response's Status-Code.
+     * to the RFC 7231 or IANA recommended reason phrase for the response's
+     * Status-Code.
      *
      * @param string $phrase The Reason-Phrase to set.
      */